astoilkov/element-box/readme.md

 ## Why

-I work with the dimensions and positions of elements rarely enough to forget the details, but often enough to frustrate me when it hampers my flow and productivity.
+I work with the dimensions and positions of elements rarely enough to forget the details, but often enough to frustrate me when it hampers my flow and productivity:
+- Did `element.getBoundingClientRect()` include the borders or not?

-What was the difference between `clientWidth` and `offsetWidth`?
-Did `element.getBoundingClientRect ()` include the borders or not?
+- What was the difference between `clientWidth` and `offsetWidth`?
+- How do I get the window dimensions?
+Should I use `document.documentElement` for that, or not?

-This library provides a friendly API that lets you think about the topic more easily while adding functions that are otherwise hard to write on your own.
+This library is both an abstraction and a thinking model for DOM dimensions and position.
+It adds functions that are otherwise time-consuming to write on your own.

 ## API